Paclitaxel and carboplatin (PC, CarboTaxol)

 How often do you have paclitaxel and carboplatin?

-You have paclitaxel and carboplatin chemotherapy as cycles of treatment.
-This means that you have the drug and then a rest to allow your body to recover.
+You have paclitaxel and carboplatin as cycles of treatment.
+This means that you have the chemotherapy drugs and then a rest to allow your body to recover.

 Each cycle usually lasts 3 weeks (21 days).
-Depending on your cancer type you might have up to 8 cycles which can take up to about 6 months.
+But sometimes it might be 4 weeks (28 days).
+Depending on your cancer type you might have up to 8 cycles which can take up to 6 months.

 Your doctor, nurse, or pharmacist will explain your treatment plan to you and what to expect.